top of page

 And behold, a lawyer stood up to put him to the test, saying, “Teacher, what shall I do to inherit eternal life?”
 He said to him, “What is written in the Law?
 How do you read it?”
 And he answered, “You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”
 And he said to him, “You have answered correctly; do this, and you will live.”
 Luke 10: 25-28

 Is a newborn baby brought into this world perfectly innocent or totally selfish?
 This, I would warn my high school students, is a trick question.
 One of them is going to quickly say, “perfectly innocent!.”
 But a student who has had a newborn in their homes as a sibling will say, “totally selfish.”
 Then I get to say, “Yes, both of you are right.”
 We are conceived and born into a sinful, broken world, but we also, each of us, are born in God’s image.
 Our dual nature is very strong and wars within us.
 Like a coin, we each have two sides.
 I love to ask my students for a coin.
 We turn off all the lights except for one and I hold up the coin so that one side in facing the light and the other is in darkness.
-“This is us’” I say, “We face both the light and the dark.
+“This is us’” I say, “We can either turn to face the light or the dark.
 Do you want to go towards the light or walk in the darkness?”
+So often, we tend to scuttle along like crabs, sideways, neither facing front to the light or backwards to the dark..

-When we are young, our parents’ job should be to nurture us and raise us up to be decent people: “Don’t hit the dog, don’t kick your sister, don’t throw your toys...brush your teeth, don’t talk back, make your bed, ...do your homework, set the table, treat your mother with respect,...obey your elders, don’t drink, don’t smoke,...This list of “do’s and don’t’s” is external to our children.
+When our children are young, our job as parents should be to nurture them and raise them up to be decent people: “Don’t hit the dog, don’t kick your sister, don’t throw your toys...brush your teeth, don’t talk back, make your bed, ...do your homework, set the table, treat your mother with respect,...obey your elders, don’t drink, don’t smoke,...This list of “do’s and don’t’s” is external to our children.

 But if we as parents are even remotely successful in our childrearing, at some point in our children’s lives, we should be able to say, “Remember what we have taught you, remember who you are, go out into the world and do well and good.”
 Do well: be emotionally and spiritually healthy.
 Do good: do good and noble and right things with your life.
 Our list of external “do’s and don’t’s” should give way to an internal desire that is now a part of our children’s inner beings.
 When our children are old enough to leave our homes, to seek their own lives and futures, we should be able to stop instructing them in particulars of conduct and simply say to them, “Go with our blessing.”

-When our children are young, we have a duty to protect them but also to raise them up to a standard.
-We have a moral compass that guides us in forming these precious children.
-That moral compass comes from within us and our children have it as well.
+We all have a moral compass that has guided us since we were children ourselves.
+That moral compass comes from deep within us and our children have it as well.
+And this moral compass guides us in forming these precious children.
 This is the image of God that resides in each of us.
-This part of us that is of God is apparent if we have allowed the Holy Spirit to reside within us.
+This part of us that is of God is apparent to us if we have allowed the Holy Spirit to reside within us.
 If we haven’t accepted the reality of God, we face the world alone as we war within ourselves.
-God’s presence, his Presence, is our breath of peace in a world that is often devoid of peace.
+God’s presence, his Presence, His Ruach, is our breath of peace in a world that is often devoid of peace.

-If we fail in this awesome and awful responsibility, we fail our children and dysfunction results.
-And brokenness, and lack of compassion and empathy are allowed to take a foothold in the sanctity of our family’s precious homes.
+If we fail in listening to our moral compass, we will fail to mature ourselves.
+And, if, we don't grow well and good ourselves, our families will suffer with generational brokenness.
+We will fail our children and dysfunction will result.
+And brokenness, and lack of compassion and empathy will be allowed to take a foothold in the sanctity of our family’s precious homes.

 Old Testament